RosterElf Logo

 Follow this systematic approach to investigate variances:

-Quantify the variance
+1. Quantify the variance

 Determine exactly how much the variance is and which employees or cost centres are affected.
 For individual variances, calculate the difference between expected and actual pay.
 For total variances, identify how much total payroll differs from forecast or prior periods.
 Precise quantification focuses your investigation.

-Gather source documents
+2. Gather source documents

 Collect rosters, timesheets, leave records, and payroll outputs for the affected period and employees.
 You need to trace data from original source through to final pay calculation.
 Having all documents together speeds investigation significantly.

-Compare hours at each stage
+3. Compare hours at each stage

 Check rostered hours match timesheet hours.
 Check timesheet hours match what flowed to payroll.
 Check payroll hours match what was paid.
-Differences at any stage indicate where the error occurred.
+Differences at any stage show where the error occurred.
 Use time and attendance systems with clear audit trails.

-Verify pay rates applied
+4. Verify pay rates applied

 Check the employee’s pay rate in the system against their contract and applicable award.
 Verify casual loading if applicable.
 Confirm any recent pay increases were applied.
 Rate errors cause consistent variances that compound over time.

-Manually calculate expected pay
+5. Manually calculate expected pay

-For a sample of shifts, manually calculate what should have been paid—base hours times rate, plus penalty rates for applicable hours, plus any allowances.
+For a sample of shifts, manually calculate what should have been paid — base hours times rate, plus penalty rates for applicable hours, plus any allowances.
 Compare your manual calculation to system output to identify calculation errors.

-Identify root cause
+6. Identify root cause

 Determine not just what went wrong but why.
 Was it a one-off data entry error or a systematic issue?
 Is the pay rule configured incorrectly?
 Is there a training gap?
 Is the system integration broken?
 Root cause identification prevents recurrence.

-Document findings
+7. Document findings

 Record what the variance was, what caused it, how you identified the cause, and what correction is needed.
-This documentation supports audit requirements and provides reference if similar issues occur in future.
+This documentation supports audit requirements and provides a reference if similar issues occur in future.

 Correcting payroll variances